Reactors

 Start by creating the manifest file for Reactor component:

-Next, let’s define the manifest that will instantiate the Reactor resource:
+Next, let’s add the manifest that will instantiate the Reactor resource to the above file:

-- Now let’s apply these manifests to our Hantera instance:
+Now let’s apply the manifests to our Hantera instance:

 You should now have a new Reactor resource live in your Hantera.
 You can verify it by querying the Reactors API.
 This should return metadata about the Reactor and it’s available methods: